 In the citrate utilization test, the citrate medium most commonly used is the formula of Simmons.
 The medium is poured into a tube on a slant.
 The composition of Simmons citrate agar is as follows:

 |Ammonium dihydrogen phosphate||1 g|

 |Distilled water||1 L|

-- Perform QC on each new lot of media prior to using them.
-Inspect agar for evidence of freezing, contamination, cracks, dehydration, and bubbles prior to storage and before use.
-Discard tubes that are blue.
+- Perform QC on each new lot of media before using them.
+Inspect agar for evidence of freezing, contamination, cracks, dehydration, and bubbles before storage and before use.
+Discard blue tubes.

 Procedure of Citrate Utilization Test

-- Inoculate Simmons citrate agar lightly on the slant* by touching the tip of a needle to a colony that is 18 to 24 hours old.
+- Inoculate Simmons citrate agar lightly on the slant* by touching the tip of a needle to a colony 18 to 24 hours old.

 - Place cap loosely on the tube.

 - Incubate aerobically at 35°C to 37°C for 18 to 24 hours.
-Some organisms may require up to 7 days of incubation due to their limited rate of growth on citrate medium.
+Some organisms may require up to 7 days of incubation due to their limited growth rate on citrate medium.